heroku-examples/emote-widget/README.md

 1. Use a base64 converter on each new emoji.
 We used https://www.base64-image.de/

-1. Copy the css the converter outputs into `button.scss` and `animation.js` under the corresponding classes.
+1. Copy the css the converter outputs into `Button.scss` and `animation.js` under the corresponding classes.

 ## 🛠 Built With

--   [Lightning Web Components](https://lwc.dev) to build the Web Components
+-   [Vite](https://vite.dev) to build the Web Components
 -   [Anime.js](https://animejs.com) to animate the emojis